woofers/libgdx-tools-installer/README.md

 Simply run `sudo wget -O - https://raw.githubusercontent.com/woofers/libgdx-tools-installer/master/install.sh | sudo bash`

-What this does is clone this repo into `/opt/libgdx-tools`.
+What this does is clone this repo into a folder in the current directory nammed `libgdx-tools`.
+It stores the install location into `~/.gdxtools`.
 Then it downloads the latest LibGDX nightly build with fbx-conv.
 Then it links some scripts into `/usr/bin` for allow for easy execution from the command line.

 -   `fbx-conv` will run fbx-conv.